Stuffed Chicken Thighs with Spinach and Cream Cheese

 How Do You Stuff Chicken Thighs?

 First, prepare your stuffing by mixing together softened cream cheese, chopped up fresh spinach, garlic powder, salt, and pepper.
 Mix all ingredients together very well.
-Unroll each chicken thigh, stuff each thigh with cream cheese stuffing, roll back up and then secure it with a toothpick.
+Unroll each chicken thigh, add some of the filling to each thigh, then it roll back up, and secure it with a toothpick.

 Other Filling Options